brandonhorst/elliptical-datetime/README.md

 </choice>
 ```

 The `DateTime` itself allows `Date`s and `Time`s to be entered alone, so such a setup just causes problems.
-Instead, use props like `impliedTime` to modify the default settings.
+Instead, use props like `defaultTime` to modify the default settings.

 ## Example